 Aman handles all types of traditional construction claims (e.g., breach of contract for delay, interference, acceleration, non-payment, defective design; breach of warranty; negligence; wrongful termination), as well as typical project administration issues (e.g., change order disputes, lien filings, permitting delays, payment and liquidated damage withholdings).

 In addition to his dispute work, Aman also regularly advises clients on contract reviews working opposite owners, contractors, subcontractors, and engineers alike.
 Aman has helped negotiate EPC agreements and design-build agreements for large, complex construction projects including solar power plants, self-storage facilities, office buildings, and hotels.
 He has also helped clients draft and revise their internal suites of contract and subcontract forms and frequently assists firm clients on revisions to standard AIA, DBIA, and other industry form agreements on a wide variety of projects.

-Outside of his construction and financial services practices, Aman enjoys volunteering his time for indigent clients and those in need.
+Outside of his construction practice, Aman enjoys volunteering his time for indigent clients and those in need.
 Some of his pro bono matters include litigating a prison abuse civil rights matter, representing an immigrant in her withholding from deportation and asylum proceedings, and assisting several service members in family law matters through the ABA Military Pro Bono Project.